History of the Encyclopædia Britannica: Eleventh edition, 1910

 After a heated legal dispute and all-too-public corporate wrangling over ownership of the Britannica (1908–1909), Hooper bought out Walter Jackson, becoming the sole owner of the Britannica.
 The public furor caused The Times to cancel its sponsorship contract with Hooper, feeling that the interests of the newspaper were not being served.
 After failing to win over Oxford University, Hooper managed to secure Cambridge University as a new sponsor; thus, the 11th edition was published initially by Cambridge University Press, and scholars from Cambridge University were allowed to review the text and veto any overly aggressive advertising.
 Perhaps because of this, the Britannica encountered financial difficulties, whereupon it was licensed to Sears Roebuck and Co. of Chicago, who issued a physically smaller but complete version known as the "handy edition," with each volume almost pocket-sized.
 The owner of Sears, philanthropist Julius Rosenwald, was friends with Horace Hooper and enthusiastic about the Britannica's promise; he single-handedly saved the Britannica from bankruptcy several times over the next 15 years.
 Although Sears' handy set was successful in 1915–1916, sales dropped significantly when the United States entered World War I.

 The 11th edition employed 35 named female contributors, out of 1,500 total (2.3%).
 Although this was not much of an increase over the 10th edition (which named 37 female contributors out of 1,800 in total), it was heralded publicly as a major advance in recognizing the contributions of women in learned circles.
 However, the 11th edition did employ hundreds of women to write unsigned articles; some women, such as Irish medical expert Harriet Hennessy, even rose to be (uncredited) department editors.

 Sales figures for the 11th edition were comparable to those of the 9th, which sold hundreds of thousands of copies including the unlicensed sets.
 Unlike the 9th, however, the 11th edition was not infringed, all sets being printed legitimately by Britannica.
-It can be seen that the 9th and 11th editions were massively better-sellers than previous editions.
+It can be seen that the 9th and 11th editions sold far better than previous editions.
 This is mainly due to the increase in population of, and sales in, the United States, which were mere colonies with low population when Britannica started out in 1768.